-Moreover, if you’re looking for a flatter hike that is good in wet weather, you can go for Stevens Reserve.
+Moreover, if you’re looking for a good flatter hike in wet weather, you can go for Stevens Reserve.
 This 1.2 km track is an ideal introductory walk to learn about the scenic flora and fauna of the island.

 Lord Howe Island sits at the conjunction of five major ocean currents, which allow tourists to see a unique mixture of sea life that is hard to find anywhere else.
-Though you have made a list of things you want to do on the island, the real adventure begins as soon as you land at the island’s airport.
+Though you have listed things you want to do on the island, the real adventure begins when you land at the island’s airport.

 Here’s a quick list of things that you can do with your family and friends on Lord Howe Island:

-- Hike to the top of Malabar Hill to enjoy the sunrise view.
+- Hike to the top of Malabar Hill to enjoy the view of the sunrise.
 It will take you around half an hour to reach the top.

 - Head up to Kim’s Lookout to watch the sunset.
 This is one of the highest points on Lord Howe that also offers views of Mount Lidgbird and Mount Gower.

 - Hike to the Goat House Cave.
-It usually takes up to an hour and a half to get to the cave.
+Getting to the cave usually takes up to an hour and a half.

 - Go snorkeling with the turtles.